dwslab/melt/4_matcher_evaluation/0_matcher_evaluation.md

 * If you want to implement your own evaluator, extend class `Evaluator` and have a look at our metrics before implementing your own metric - it might already be there.
 * If you know the OAEI and want to use its data: Good.
 You will never have to download anything from the Web site or fiddle around with file paths.
 MELT can manage all the data.
-Just have a look at the `TrackRepository`, you will find everything you need there.
+Just have a look at the [`TrackRepository`](https://dwslab.github.io/melt/track-repository), you will find everything you need there.
+* If you want to use some data that is not available on the public repository: No problem.
+Just create a [`LocalTrack`](https://dwslab.github.io/melt/matcher-evaluation/local-track).

 ### In More Detail
 MELT defines a workflow for matcher execution and evaluation.
 Therefore, it utilizes the vocabulary used by the OAEI: A